reillypascal/personalsite-ssg/pages/now.md

 Recently I've also wanted to make more new friends in the area and do more things in person, so I've started playing Pathfinder 2e with a TTRPG group at my library.
 The group has been welcoming, and the game is turning out to be a lot of fun.

-I'm also getting married!
-My partner and I are engaged, and having a nice small ceremony in October.
+I also just got married!
+My partner and I had a nice small ceremony in October with family and friends.
 I'm so excited to spend the rest of my life with them.

 </article>